 “Levi’s® Stadium is one of the most technologically advanced in the world,” says teammate Ryan Jasmann, a junior computer security and information assurance major from Herndon, Va.
 “We had to build from the ground up what we were going to do.”

 The effort took months.
-Research included a site visit in early November, when students met with stadium staff during an NFL matchup between the New York Giants and the San Francisco 49ers.
+Research included a site visit in early November, when students met with stadium staff during a National Football League matchup between the New York Giants and the San Francisco 49ers.